jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **[Steeplejack's knot.][steeplejacks-knot]**
 A friction hitch that actually holds.
 Slidable except when loaded.
 Use in place of rolling hitch or two half-hitches.
-Suitable for attaching your belt to a backup line in case you fall from a church steeple.
+Suitable for attaching your belt to a backup line in case you fall from, say, a church steeple.
 {:#steeplejacks-knot}

 - **Sub-lieutenant's hitch.**